Pipeline protesters seize Minnesota construction site in bid to stop $4 billion project

 “If we can shut down construction for a day by doing this, then I have no shame in it whatsoever,” she said.
 “My kids deserve a future.”

-Earlier Monday morning, protesters had scaled the metal fencing to let in the others and set up barricades using trees, poles and a motorboat in an attempt to block access to the facility they occupied.
+Earlier Monday morning, protestors had scaled the metal fencing to let in the others and set up barricades using trees, poles, and a motorboat in an attempt to block access to the facility they occupied.
 Police quickly responded to the site but kept at a distance along the main road throughout the morning.

-By midafternoon, a helicopter flew circles over the pump station telling the protesters to leave and that they were on the site illegally.
+By midafternoon a helicopter flew circles over the pumping station telling the protestors to leave and that they were on the site illegally.
 It was unclear if there had been arrests.

 “Our security guard force is armed with a cellphone,” Eberth said.
 “From here it’s up to law enforcement.”

-Enbridge officials said that one of the two companies involved in building the pump station that protesters occupied is Native American-owned.
+Enbridge officials said that one of the two companies involved in building the pumping station that protesters occupied is Native American-owned.
 That company, Gordon Construction, had “numerous employees who needed to be evacuated this morning” when the protest began, Eberth said.

-The occupation of the pump station appeared to be largely peaceful, with protesters climbing onto machinery and chanting such slogans as “Hey hey, ho ho, Line 3 has got to go.”
+The occupation of the pumping station appeared to be largely peaceful, with protestors climbing onto machinery and chanting such slogans as “Hey hey, ho ho, Line 3 has got to go.”

 Houska took a bullhorn and urged the crowd to “protect the sacred”— "For our daughters, for our sons, for the animals, for the water.”

 It has been a long journey to reach this point for Houska, 37, a former adviser to Sen. Bernie Sanders (I-Vt.) who is Ojibwe from Couchiching First Nation.
 She has been fighting Line 3 for seven years, including the past three living in a tent — even in winter — along the pipeline route.
 She and others in the group she founded, called the Giniw Collective, have been on the front lines of the effort to stop construction on the pipeline.
-Young protesters have crawled into the pipeline tube, squatted in trees and lashed themselves to machinery to try to impede the work.
+Young protesters have crawled into the pipeline tube, squatted in trees, and lashed themselves to machinery to try to impede the work.
 They have often paid a price, whether enduring freezing temperatures in winter; or being pursued by authorities.

 “The majority of arrests have been from our camp,” she said.